 This radically changed the way that most people thought.
 The combination of isotropy with a deficit of dim sources is exactly what is seen in cosmological populations of all types.
 The expanding universe means that beyond a redshift of roughly unity, there is less volume to play with, so if there was a constant comoving density of sources then there would appear to be fewer sources at large distances.
 When this result from BATSE was established firmly, therefore, most people switched over to thinking that GRBs were cosmological.
-As a result, previous evidence in favor of a more local origin was discounted (e.g., it was now felt that the Ginga "cyclotron lines" were statistically insignificant).
+As a result, previous evidence in favor of a more local origin was discounted (e.g., it was now felt that the Ginqa "cyclotron lines" were statistically insignificant).
 There were also two sources discovered that were similar to the source of the March 5 event, which were given their own separate class, soft gamma-ray repeaters.
 However, Don Lamb and colleagues pointed out that a population of high-velocity neutron stars in the halo of our Galaxy could also explain the observed isotropy and falloff.
 The majority of the community didn't agree with this, although a debate held in 1995 in Washington, D.C. helped convince people that the case wasn't open and shut in favor of a cosmological origin.
 The main problem was one of physics versus astronomy.
 Isotropy and a rollover in the brightness distribution has, historically, suggested a distant cosmological origin.
-On the other hand, it's a lot easier to figure out energy sources on the scale of $10^{38-42}$ erg than on the scale of $10^{51}$ erg of gamma rays.
+On the other hand, it's a lot easier to figure out energy sources on the scale of 10^{38-42} erg than on the scale of 10^{51} erg of gamma rays.
 For the next breakthrough, a smoking gun was needed.

 The main problem was that now that the March 5 event was considered separate, no quiescent counterparts of GRBs existed.
 This divorced the field of GRBs from the rest of astronomy, and made further progress difficult.
 One problem was that most GRB localizations were with BATSE, which could only do a couple of degrees at best, and in that kind of area an unlimited number of sources exist.
 A second problem was that the interplanetary network (IPN), with which relative timing could do much better localization, was down to two satellites (BATSE and Ulysses) after 1992, so only a long, thin arc could be established.
 Into this mix, in 1996, came the Italian-Dutch satellite BeppoSAX.
 Initially the goals with this satellite had nothing to do with GRBs.
-However, starting in 1997, it was able to localize

-~10 bursts per year to accuracies of a few arcminutes.
+However, starting in 1997, it was able to localize ~10 bursts per year to accuracies of a few arcminutes.
 This is a small enough area that optical and X-ray pointed observations could be brought to bear quickly.
 People then looked for initially bright sources that faded... and found them.
-In 1999, a rapid pointing even found an optical source that reached 8th magnitude just seconds after the GRB; subsequently even brighter sources have been seen, up to 5th magnitude, which means that if you were in a dark area and knew just where to look you would have been able to see it with your naked eye.
-The optical observations localize the source to a fraction of an arcsecond, and has allowed spectra to be taken that prove the sources are at high redshifts (more than z = 3 in some cases).
-This settles the question, and the observation of GW170817 and the accompanying gamma-ray burst shows that at least some of the short GRBs are produced by the mergers of two neutron stars.
+In 1999, a rapid pointing even found an optical source that reached 8th magnitude just seconds after the GRB.
+The optical observations localize the source to a fraction of an arcsecond, and has allowed spectra to be taken that prove the sources are at high redshifts (more than z=3 in some cases).
+This settles the question, although to be cautious one must point out that so far only the long-duration class of GRBs has had follow-up observations of this sort.
+One can at least say that some GRBs, perhaps all, are cosmological.
+Recent observations with ASCA and Chandra suggest that some may have iron lines, although these are weak and debatable.